javascript-tutorial/en.javascript.info/README.md

 **You can edit the text in any editor.** The tutorial uses enhanced "markdown" format, easy to grasp.
 And if you want to see how it looks on-site, there's a server to run the tutorial locally at <https://github.com/iliakan/javascript-tutorial-server>.

+The list of contributors is available at <https://javascript.info/about#contributors>.

 ## Structure

 Every chapter, article or a task has its folder.